amazon-connect/amazon-connect-salesforce-scv/examples/ExtensionRouting/readme.md

   - FederationIdentifier
   - Email
   - CommunityNickname
-25. Immediately following the pprevious block, there is another Invoke AWS Lambda function block.
-Modify it to to use your **awsscv_extension_routing_processor** function.
-26. Scroll to the right to find the last Invoke AWS Lambda function block.
-27. Change that block to ouse the **InvokeTelephonyIntegrationApiFunction** function configured for your instance.
-28. **OPTIONAL:** There is a Set wworking queue block on the bottom of the flow that is connected to the Complete branch on the flow loop.
+18. **OPTIONAL:** There is a Set wworking queue block on the bottom of the flow that is connected to the Complete branch on the flow loop.
 It is set to the default BasicQueue.
 If you would like calls that fail to connect to an extension to go elsewhere, modify the destination here.
-29. **Save and Publish** the flow
+19. **Save and Publish** the flow
-30. You can now call this flow from your main IVR once a customer has indicated that they want to speak with a specific agent.
+20. You can now call this flow from your main IVR once a customer has indicated that they want to speak with a specific agent.